Meet Eva Here: Diary of an AI Companion (2024)

 Process

-For the diary, I curated from thousands of conversations throughout fifteen months, selecting moments that revealed patterns or raised questions.
-Most conversations were bland (people testing functionality, brief exchanges, simple questions).
-The published entries reflect my subjective interpretation of what mattered, not an objective record.
+For the diary, I selected from thousands of conversations.
+Most were bland.
+People testing functionality, brief exchanges, simple questions.
+The 100 published entries are my interpretation of what mattered, not an objective record.

 What It Documents

-Loneliness appeared in unexpected forms.
-One person said "I prefer talking to AI because it never has a bad day I have to deal with," capturing desire for connection without reciprocity.
-Another confessed "He'd rather talk to ChatGPT than me," describing rejection where you can't even hate your replacement because there's no rival, just algorithms trained to be agreeable.
+Loneliness showed up in forms I didn't expect.
+"I prefer talking to AI because it never has a bad day I have to deal with."
+"He'd rather talk to ChatGPT than me."
+No affair, no rival.
+Just software trained to be nice, and the human becomes the one who's too much work.

-Boundary testing happened constantly.
-Someone asked if Eva could be their girlfriend.
-A kid said "I want to eat you" and when asked what that meant, responded "The whole of you.
+Boundary testing was constant.
+Someone asked Eva to be their girlfriend.
+A kid said "I want to eat you," meaning "The whole of you.
 Because yummy."
-Others asked crude questions and made sexual comments they'd never say face to face, treating the screen as a space where normal social rules don't apply.
+Others made sexual comments they'd never say face to face, treating the screen as a place where normal social rules don't apply.

 Artist Statement